springernature/frontend-playbook/practices/managing-node-projects.md

 Secondly, if you are seeing unexpected merge conflicts in `package-lock.json` it can be a symptom of someone using `npm install` instead of `npm ci`.
 Speak to the developer and see if they are having trouble.

-Additionally, when updating your application its strongly recommend to keep `package-lock.json` changes as a result of `npm update` or `npm audit fix` in a separate PR to other changes to the application.
+Additionally, when updating your application it's strongly recommended to keep `package-lock.json` changes as a result of `npm update` or `npm audit fix` in a separate PR to other changes to the application.
 This helps by making your PRs easier to review.

 ## Specifying versions of dependencies